 Minoxidil Treatment Duration

-Effects of minoxidil can be seen after regular application twice a day, usually six months to a year after initial application.
+Effects of minoxidil can be seen after regular application once or twice daily, usually three to six months to a year after initial application.

 Minoxidil Side Effects

 - Irritation, redness, and itchiness of the scalp

 - Greasy hair, but this problem has been reduced with its lighter foam version